For guidelines on the use of IRA funds, refer to Guidelines page or California Education Code 89230.

 iv.
 Approved proposals by the Provost are submitted to the CFO for final budget approval.
 Funding notifications are tentatively scheduled to be announced in May.

 v.
 IRA application process is competitive and funding is not guaranteed.
-Applicant may want to consider alternate sources of funding.
+Applicants may want to consider alternate sources of funding.

 3. Committee Framework